The Congregation in a Secular Age

 Churches often realize they need to change.
 But if they're not careful, the way they change can hurt more than help.

-In this culmination of his well-received Ministry in a Secular Age trilogy, leading practical theologian Andrew Root offers a new paradigm for understanding the congregation in contemporary ministry.
+Leading practical theologian Andrew Root offers a new paradigm for understanding the congregation in contemporary ministry.
 He articulates why congregations feel pressured by the speed of change in modern life and encourages an approach that doesn't fall into the negative traps of our secular age.

 Living in late modernity means our lives are constantly accelerated, and calls for change in the church often support this call to speed up.
 Root asserts that the recent push toward innovation in churches has led to an acceleration of congregational life that strips the sacred out of time.
 Many congregations are simply unable to keep up, which leads to burnout and depression.
 When things move too fast, we feel alienated from life and the voice of a living God.